drbarq/drbarq/README.md

 When I'm not coding or creating content:
 - 🐝 Keeping bees and learning apiculture
-- 🏍️ Traveling on motorcycles (South America trip documented at qr646.com)
+- 🏍️ Overland Moto Travel (South America trip documented at qr646.com)
 - 📚 Writing about tech and travel

 ---